beatmeeasy-debug/Universal-Intel-Chipset-Updater/CONTRIBUTING.md

 **Problem**: Users cannot easily share or analyze their chipset configuration

 **Proposed Solution**:
-Add a `-ExportCSV` parameter that saves detected HWIDs and driver versions to a CSV file
+Add a `-ExportCSV` parameter that saves detected HWIDs and INF versions to a CSV file

 **Use Cases**:
 - IT administrators managing multiple systems